Mother of 7 successfully gives birth to quintuplets in Poland - NewsBreak

 Weighing between 710-1,400 grams (25-49 ounces,) they were all put in incubators and given breathing support, but doctors said they are all doing fine, given their premature birth.

 The quintuplets’ mother, Dominika Clarke, 37, told a news conference in Krakow Tuesday that she was feeling “much better than I had expected.”
-Sanders calls for minimum salary of $60,000 for public school teachers
+Sullivan Elem teacher honors mom’s ‘Legacy of Love’

 “If you have a system, a calm approach and a positive attitude, then it is possible to have a really cool life with such a large bunch of children,” Clarke said.